p-nox/Veginere-Known-Plaintext-Brute-Force-Attack/README.md

 # Simple Substitution Cipher Cracker

 ## Overview
-This Python script implements a brute-force approach to crack a simple substitution cipher.
-It takes a ciphertext and a known plaintext as input, along with the assumed key length.
-The script then generates all possible keys of the specified length and decrypts the ciphertext using each key until it finds a match with the known plaintext.
+This Python script provides a basic implementation of a cipher cracker using a brute-force approach to find the key for a given cipher text.
+It supports decryption of a cipher text by trying all possible combinations of a specified key length and comparing the result with a known plain text.

 ## Features
 - Brute-force approach to crack simple substitution cipher
 - Supports variable key length
-- Reports the total time taken and the number of attempts made
+- Provides information on the total time taken and the number of attempts made during the key-cracking process.
 - Example provided with encrypted message and known plaintext

 ## Usage